 What is FDIC Insurance?

 In 1929, a major event called the Stock Market Crash occurred, leaving many Americans panicked.
 Having so many banks fail throughout the Great Depression and the other financial blunders during that era created a financial shockwave.

 These banks ended up closing or suspending operations because they didn’t have enough money in their vaults to meet the demands of their depositors.
 Doing so meant that many folks had lost their savings.

 In response, the FDIC was created.
 This was part of the Banking Act of 1933 put in place after almost 10,000 U.S. banks suspended operations or failed.

-The FDIC was designed to prevent future panics for the banking industry.
-It guarantees or insures the value of certain deposits up to a predetermined amount the total number has been growing steadily since 1933.
-Since the insurance debuted in 1934, the FDIC had guaranteed the funds of depositors due to bank failure.
+The FDIC was designed to prevent future panics in the banking industry.
+It guarantees or ensures the value of certain deposits up to a predetermined amount, and the total number has been growing steadily since 1933.
+Since the insurance debuted in 1934, the FDIC had guaranteed depositors’ funds due to bank failure.
 Banks pay the insurance premiums instead of consumers.

 What Does FDIC Deposit Insurance Cover?

 In October of 2008, Congress decided to increase the limit of FDIC insurance up from $100,000.
 Before 2006, the FDIC financed itself through the Savings Association Insurance Fund (SAIF) and the Bank Insurance Fund (BIF).
 These two entities held the insurance premiums charged by the FDIC to banks that are members to keep their funds safe.

 FDIC insurance covers up to $250,000 per institution, per ownership category, and depositor.
 It’s a mouthful, so let’s break it down: each person who makes a deposit can be covered up to $250,000 at each separate bank and per account category.

 These categories aren’t the same as the type of account, so checking and savings accounts owned by one person at one bank don’t necessarily count as two different categories.